 State Environmental Quality Review (SEQR) and National Environmental Policy Act (NEPA)

 The City, as lead agency, prepared an environmental impact statement (EIS) for the marina project.
 The associated documents are listed here for your review.
 Comments were accepted through the web and mail through November 18, 2011 at 5 p.m.

-In addition to submitting comments through the web and via mail, the City also accepted comments on the Draft Environmental Impact Statement at a public hearing on Tuesday, November 1 at 7 p.m. at City Hall, in City Council Chambers, 30 Church Street, Rochester, NY 14614.
-Before the hearing, project display boards were available for viewing in the City Hall Atrium.
-City staff and project consultants were available to answer questions.
+In addition to submitting comments through the web and via mail, the City also accepted comments on the Draft Environmental Impact Statement at a public hearing.
+Attendees were able to view project display boards and City staff and project consultants were available to answer questions.